lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

 No ZBuffer
-   A final word of warning, since there is no way to detect if an actual zbuffer is connected to the node, be VERY careful with the :guilabel:`No ZBuffer` switch.
-If the :guilabel:`Zscale` value happens to be large, and you forget to set it back to some low value, the values may suddenly be interpreted as huge blur-radius values that will cause processing times to explode.
+   A final word of warning, since there is no way to detect if an actual zbuffer is connected to the node, be VERY careful with the *No ZBuffer* switch.
+If the *Zscale* value happens to be large, and you forget to set it back to some low value, the values may suddenly be interpreted as huge blur-radius values that will cause processing times to explode.